L400-RTI/Training-material/modules/05 - Data modelling.md

 - Align schema compatibility between source and export destination.
 - Export costs are separate from query costs.
-- Be mindful of storage transactions when exporting at high frequency.
+- Be mindful of storage transactions when expoReal-Time Intelligenceng at high frequency.

-#### Joins in Fabric RTI
+#### Joins in Fabric Real-Time Intelligence

 Efficient joins are critical in KQL modeling, especially in real-time environments.